Regularity results for pluriclosed flow: Nonsingular solutions

 \begin{thm} Suppose Conjecture \ref{strongexistenceconjn2} holds.
 Then any Class $\seven^+$ surface contains an irreducible effective divisor of nonpositive self intersection. \begin{proof} We want to examine the volume-normalized version of (\ref{PCF}).
 Let

 The volume normalized pluriclosed flow is

-Let $(M^4, J)$ be a complex surface of Class $\seven$.
+Let $(M^4, J)$ be a complex surface of Class $\seven^+$.
 Note that by the theorem of Gauduchon \cite{Gauduchon}, there are always pluriclosed metrics on complex surfaces, so we can find an initial condition for (\ref{vflow}).
-If $M$ contains no irreducible divisor of nonpositive self intersection, then Conjecture \ref{strongexistenceconjn2} automatically implies that the solution to (\ref{vflow}) with any initial condition exists for all time and has uniform $C^{\infty}$ bounds.
-We want to derive a contradiction.
+If $M$ contains no irreducible divisor of nonpositive self intersection, then Conjecture \ref{strongexistenceconjn2} automatically implies that the solution to (\ref{vflow}) with any initial condition exists for all time with a uniform bound on curvature which moreover persists after scaling the diameter to unit size.
+Note that this implies the diameter is in fact bounded, for if not by rescaling the diameter to unit size we would produce a sequence of metrics with bounded curvature and volume approaching zero, which by \cite{CFG}, \cite{CGT} would force $\chi(M) = 0$, but $\chi(M) = b_2 > 0$.

+We want to derive a contradiction from the existence of such a flow.
 To do this we first identify the qualitative behavior of the corresponding solution to (\ref{PCF}).
 Specifically, using monotone quantities we see that this solution exists for all time with volume growing quadratically.
-Thus to obtain the solution to (\ref{vflow}) we must be uniformly scaling down this metric, and so, as we will see, the solution to (\ref{vflow}) is collapsing the cohomology class of the torsion.
+Thus to obtain the solution to (\ref{vflow}) we must be uniformly scaling down this metric, and we will finish the proof by applying the expanding entropy formula.
 We begin with a definition and a series of lemmas.

 \begin{defn} Let $(M^{2n}, g, J)$ be a Hermitian manifold.
 Let the degree of $(M, g)$ be

 More generally, given $\LL$ a line bundle over $M$, define

 \end{defn}